ansys/pyansys-math/doc/source/index.rst

-AnsysMath documentation
+PyAnsys-Math documentation
 =======================

 Introduction
 ------------

-AnsysMath aims to gather all the mathematical calculation tools present in the Ansys software.
+PyAnsys-Math aims to gather all the mathematical calculation tools present in the Ansys software.

 This library provides the ability to access and manipulate large